opis/docs/json-schema/2.x/php-validator.md

 ## Data types

-The data you want to validate must NOT be provided as a json encoded string, because then it will always be considered a string.
+The data you want to validate must NOT be provided as a JSON-encoded string, because then it will always be considered a string.
 Use the following table to map PHP types to JSON types.
 {:.alert.alert-warning}